Our National Trails carve across our country capturing America's spirit of adventure, ancestral migrations, and breathtaking scenery.

 Our National Scenic Trails number only 11, yet the combined 55,000 miles pass through 49 states.
 These long-distance routes (more than 100 miles long) offer hikers the opportunity to explore America's dramatic natural landscapes.
 The Pacific Crest Trail spans 2,650 miles from Mexico to Canada—including 17 miles through the park—and symbolizes the wild beauty of the western United States.

 The largest category of National Trails includes 1,200 Recreation Trails, spanning all 50 states.
-These exemplary routes hold local and regional significance as apparent in the five designated trails within or adjacent to Lassen Volcanic: Bumpass Hell, Lassen Peak, Spencer Meadow, Heart Lake, and McGowan Lake.
+These exemplary routes hold local and regional significance as apparent in the five designated trails within or adjacent to Lassen Volcanic: Bumpass Hell, Lassen Peak, Spencer Meadow, Heart Lake, and McGowan.
 The later three originate in the adjacent Lassen National Forest and pass through or near the park.

 The network of 19 National Historic Trails create an almost dizzying map of routes across the continental U.S. These trails celebrate many aspects of our past, including the nation's struggle for independence; the migrations of settlers to the West; and the movements and hardships of American Indians.